thieu1995/EvoRBF_examples/README.md

-# EvoRBF examples testcase for the paper
+# EvoRBF experiments for the paper

 ### Install environment by